dy/piezo/README.md

 ## Motivation

-_Melo_ is personal take on what would well designed language look like.
-It has narrow focus - audio processing & DSP, mainly to give advantage over JS / Web Audio in terms of performance & memory.

 _Web Audio_ is unreliable - it has unpredictable pauses, glitches and so on, so <q>audio is better handled in WASM worklet</q> ([@stagas](https://github.com/stagas)).
 Besides, audio processing in general has no cross-platform solution, various environments deal with audio differently, some don't have audio processing at all.
-Good old audio code gets dated, in 20 years most of the soft is unable to run.

-So _melo_ attempts to fill that gap, trying to provide a standard layer.
+_Melo_ attempts to fill that gap, providing a common layer for audio processing.
+It is personal attempt in language design - with foundation from C, JS, Python, Rust, Scala and bits of inspiration from indie langs.
 WASM enables it for browsers, [audio/worklets](https://developer.mozilla.org/en-US/docs/Web/API/AudioWorkletProcessor/process), web-workers, nodejs, [embedded systems](https://github.com/bytecodealliance/wasm-micro-runtime) and any other envs.
-In the future it aims at GL and JS as compile targets.

 <!--
 ### Principles